LostXOR/tnrbot/README.md

-# LevelBot
+# TNRBot
-This is a simple Discord bot that keeps track of users' levels.
-It's not much, but I thought I'd put it on GitHub in case anyone found it useful.
+This is the Discord bot for the TotallyNotRobots Discord server.
 ## Installation
 Install `nextcord` and clone the repository.
 ```